-The decision to choose company-sponsored CDL training or a private school is going to depend mostly on your personal situation.
+The decision to attend paid CDL training or a private truck driving school is going to depend mostly on your personal situation.
 Either option is a great choice, and will get you your CDL and on your way.

-Students who are not in a position to pay up front for schooling, can't get financing, or have some issues in their past or on their record, may find the best option for finding a driving position is with a company-sponsored program, in which the company puts you through school and trains you, and guarantees you a job upon completion.
+Students who are not in a position to pay up front for schooling, can't get financing, or have some issues in their past or on their record, may find the best option for finding a driving position is with a paid CDL training program, in which the company puts you through school and trains you, and guarantees you a job upon completion.

 Drivers who can afford to pay for private school, are able to get a bunch of pre-hire letters, and wish to be closer to home during their schooling, many times will choose that option.
 Many trucking companies also offer tuition-reimbursement for recent private school graduates.

-Many companies operate their own CDL schools, or partner with nearby private schools.
-They will pick up the bill for the schooling, lodging, travel, and meals, and in return the driver agrees to drive for them for a certain period of time, or their tuition is paid off gradually as time passes, depending on the company.
+Many trucking companies operate their own CDL schools, while others partner with nearby private schools.
+The trucking company will cover the costs of training, lodging, travel, and meals and in return the driver agrees to drive for the company for a certain period of time, or their tuition is paid off gradually as time passes.
+Each company structures their programs a little differently.
 Those who make it through the training are guaranteed a job driving for the company.

-Independently operated, private schools will generally require students to pay tuition up-front, and all associated costs will be the responsibility of the student.
-Students will typically be local, commuting to school, so the cost of meals and lodging is not really a factor.
+Private schools are truck driving schools which are independently owned and operated.
+They will generally require students to pay tuition up-front, and all associated costs will be the responsibility of the student.
+Students will typically live nearby and commute to school.

 Before choosing a private school, drivers will want to get as many pre-hire letters as possible, and also make sure that their companies of choice actually hire from that school.

-Really, there aren't many "Cons" to attending company-sponsored school.
-The company pays for everything, and you get a guaranteed job.
+Really, there aren't many cons to attending paid CDL training.
+The company pays for everything, and you wind up with a guaranteed job.

-The obligation to drive for a certain company turns some people off, but since your first year is generally regarded as "solo training", and we always recommend drivers stay with their first company for at least that first year, it is an excellent option.
+The obligation to sign a contract to drive for the company turns some people off, but since your first year is generally regarded as "solo training", and we always recommend drivers stay with their first company for at least one year anyhow.